Young People and Gambling 2023

 This first section of the report examines young people’s active involvement in gambling, which is self-reported experience of spending their own money on gambling over the last 12 months.

-Around three in ten (31 percent) of 11 to 16 year olds were actively involved in gambling in the last 12 months, having spent their own money on gambling activities.
-They were most likely to have spent their own money on types of gambling activity that are legal or do not feature age restricted products such as penny pusher or claw grab arcade games (22 percent) or bet for money between friends or family (15 percent).
+Just over one quarter (26 percent) of 11 to 17 year olds were actively involved in gambling in the last 12 months, having spent their own money on gambling activities.
+They were most likely to have spent their own money on types of gambling activity that are legal or do not feature age restricted products such as penny pusher or claw grab arcade games (19 percent) or bet for money between friends or family (11 percent).

 Young people's active involvement in gambling